A Summary of the Top Ten Israeli Chefs & Restaurants Worldwide.

-- North Miznon is a cross between Miznon and North Abraxas in the Upper West Side of New York City, Singapore, and a new branch opening in Dubai.
+- North Miznon is a cross between Miznon and North Abraxas with branches in New York City, Singapore, and a new branch opening in Dubai.

 - Seven North is a Middle Eastern restaurant in the 7th District of Vienna with a vibrant atmosphere and menu designed for sharing.